Celebrity Skin: Commercial performance

 Celebrity Skin was a commercial success, charting in various countries within a week of its release.
 In the United States, the album debuted at number nine on the Billboard 200 with sales of 86,000 copies in its first week.
 The album was certified gold by the Recording Industry Association of America (RIAA) on October 13, 1998, and later certified platinum on December 21 for shipments in excess of one million copies.
 As of April 2010, it had sold 1.4 million copies in the United States.

 The album has also been certified Platinum by platinum by Music Canada (MC), peaking at number three with sales of over 100,000 copies, and two times Platinum by the Australian Recording Industry Association (ARIA), peaking at number four, with sales of over 140,000 copies.
-In the United Kingdom, it peaked at number 11 with 124,221 copies sold, and was certified Gold by the British Phonographic Industry (BPI).
+In the United Kingdom, it peaked at number 11, and was certified Gold by the British Phonographic Industry (BPI).
+It has since sold with 124,221 copies copies in the country.
 Additionally, the album peaked at number 15 on the Austrian Albums Chart; on Switzerland's Albums Chart at number six; on Sweden's Albums Chart at number 10; and on the New Zealand Music Chart at number 15, where it was also certified gold.